digitalearthafrica/ndvi-anomalies/testing/README.md

 3. HL8L7_timeseries

-    This notebook plots time series analysis of selected regions, After applying the ndvi coefficient to landsat 5 and 7 to harmonize with Landsat 8.
+    This notebook plots time series analysis of selected regions before and after applying the ndvi coefficient to landsat 5 and 7 to harmonize with Landsat 8.

 4. Vegetation_anomalies_seasonal

-    This notebook will calculate seasonal _standardised_ NDVI anomalies with the harmonization of the landsat for any given season and year.
+    This notebook calculate seasonal _standardised_ NDVI anomalies with the harmonization of the landsat for any given season and year.
 The long-term seasonal climatologies (both mean and standard deviation) are calculated on-the-fly.

 5. Vegetation_anomalies_monthly

-     This notebook will calculate seasonal _standardised_ NDVI anomalies with the harmonization of the landsat for any given month and year.
+     This notebook will calculate monthly _standardised_ NDVI anomalies with the harmonization of the landsat for any given month and year.
 The long-term seasonal climatologies (both mean and standard deviation) are calculated on-the-fly.